geohackweek/datasharing/_episodes/05-cloud.md

 - Data as a service
   - Collected data is shared in human readable form

+**Definitions are becoming less relevant**

+## Important things to think about
+- How do I choose a cloud provider? (e.g. AWS, Azure, Google Cloud Platform)
+- Costing
+- Continuous, integrated delivery (build-test-share)
+  - Use Github for collaboration and coordination

-  ## Examples of Geospatial applications on the Cloud
+## Examples of Applications on the Cloud with a Geospatial focus
 - Web frameworks with API (AralDIF/NicaDIF/HiMAT)
 - Geoserver for data sharing

-  ## How JupyterHub works
-  -
+- Jupyterhub